 Note: This order by the CDC does not replace the Presidential Proclamations limiting entry from specific countries.

 International H1B, TN, and O-1 faculty and staff, J-1 Scholars

-Please note that your immigration status is not in jeopardy with the recent announcement to migrate to virtual learning.
+Please note that your immigration status is not in jeopardy with the recent migration to virtual learning.
 The regulations governing the H-1B, O-1, and TN statues gives us a large amount of flexibility, including telecommuting, or approved leave if necessary.
 If anything changes, ISSS will update you on how to maintain your status.
-We have received guidance from the Department of State that J-1 scholars should maintain program activities as much as possible but will be provided with flexibilty during these exceptional circumstances.
-Please see notice below about the June 22nd, 2020 Proclamation that suspends the entry of some H-1B workers to the U.S.
+We have received guidance from the Department of State that J-1 scholars should maintain program activities as much as possible but will be provided with flexibility during these exceptional circumstances.
+Please see notice below about the June 22, 2020 Proclamation that suspends the entry of some H-1B workers to the U.S.

-On June 22nd, 2020, the White House released a new proclamation that suspends the entry of H-1B workers, certain J-1 categories, and L-1 workers along with their accompanying dependents to the U.S. This proclamation will go into effect at 12:01 am EDT on June 24th, 2020.
+On June 22, 2020, the White House released a new proclamation that suspends the entry of H-1B workers, certain J-1 categories, and L-1 workers along with their accompanying dependents to the U.S. This proclamation will go into effect at 12:01 am EDT on June 24, 2020.
 There are some exceptions for individuals currently outside the U.S. who are deemed critical to national security, the U.S. economy, and healthcare.
-You can read this proclamation in its entirety online here.
 On December 21, 2020 this proclamation was extended to March 31, 2021.

 Who is not impacted?
-In the context of the University of North Texas, the suspension and limiations on certain H1B and J1 categores does not apply to:
+In the context of the University of North Texas, the suspension and limitations on certain H1B and J1 categories does not apply to:

 - any current H-1B employee or H-4 dependents currently in the United States;